jsteyn/workshop-admin/README.md

 # workshop-admin
 Admin system for carpentry workshops.

+## Aim:
 The purpose of this software is to help with the organisation of Carpentries Workshops.

+## Technology:
 It is written in Java and will require a database in the background which will default to sqlite.

+## Audience:
+The software is aimed at Carpentries workshop hosts, organisers, instructors and helpers.

+## Features:
 The software will provide a way to capture learners, helpers, instructors and organisers.
 It will assist in the sending of emails and recording presence at workshops.